gvenzl/dbpm/README.md

 Any post-installation tasks have to be specified here.
 There are three different variants of post-installation tasks:
 **.sql:** Post-installation task that consists of simple SQL statements.
 **.cmd:** Post-installation tasks that have to be executed on the command line.
 Examples could include things like sending an email that the installation has been completed.
 **.sys:** Post-installation tasks that will be executed as administrator.
-Examples could include things like Database parameter change after successful install, reopening the Database for business again, etc.
+Examples could include things like database parameter change after successful install, reopening the database for business again, etc.

 **Note:** Post-installation scripts are not considered part of the installation process and therefore cause no rollback of the installation on error!